animalrap/mailchimp-tagger/README.md

 contacts for a segmented send without manually searching each name one at a time.

-I built this because manually tagging contacts was a huge pain point for me.
+I built this because manually tagging contacts without emails attached to names was a huge pain point for me.

 ## How it works